yzengal/PrivacyComputingCourse/Lecture4_HE/README.md

 \end{aligned}
 $$

-Moreover, there are additional security requirements:
+Moreover, there are additional **security requirements**:
 + For query user, Tom, the only thing he knows from Alice and Bob is $NN$;
 + For data holders, Alice and Bob, they can only know their own dataset;
 + The query object, $q$, **cannot** be revealed to any participant, either Alice or Bob.

-Notice: if there are more than two distinct objects in $X \cup Y$ that achieve the same nearest distance, any one can be retrieved as the query answer.
+**Notice:** if there are more than two distinct objects in $X \cup Y$ that achieve the same nearest distance, any one can be retrieved as the query answer.

 #### 2.2 Methodology: Naive Algorithm (NA)